 Color, Gradient and Image Fill in Amadine

 The easy-to-use Appearance panel may offer more than you think to your designs, such as different types of fills.
-Due to its use, the illustration, posters and interface elements and logos with a slight gradient fill will make your clients happy and your competitors envious.
-Let's look at how different types of fills work in Amadine.
+Due to its use, the illustrations, posters, interface elements and logos with a slight gradient fill will make your clients happy and your competitors envious.
+Let’s look at how different types of fills work in Amadine.